You can install codacore

 help(codacore)

-In this tutorial, we will showcase codacore using three datasets that were also analyzed by the authors of selbal (Rivera-Pinto et al., 2018).
+(Rivera-Pinto et al., 2018).
 First, we consider the Crohn’s disease data from (Gevers et al., 2014).

 data("Crohn")

-x <- Crohn[, -ncol(Crohn)]
+<- Crohn[, -ncol(Crohn)]

-y <- Crohn[, ncol(Crohn)]
+x <- Crohn[, ncol(Crohn)] y

 Our goal is to identify ratio-based biomarkers that are predictive of disease status.
 Our input variable consists of the abundance of 48 microbial species in 975 samples.
 As is common in most machine learning libraries, our package expects an input of shape (n, p), with a row for each sample and a column for each variable.